 What is a red herring?
-Believe it or not, a red herring does not only mean a soft, red bony fish.
+Believe it or not, a red herring does not only mean a soft, red-bony fish.
 It’s a document submitted by a company as part of an IPO.
-It has as much to do with the stock market as it does with fish.
-For today, we’re going to talk about the importance of red herrings and what you will and won’t find in the red herring prospectus.
+So it has as much to do with the stock market as with fish.
+Today, we will discuss the importance of red herrings and what you will and won’t find in the red herring prospectus.
 So what is a red herring?

 What Does It Mean When Someone Says It’s a Red Herring?